brazier/pmcam/README.md

-# pmcam - poor man's video capture with motion detection in Bash
+# pmcam2 - poor man's video capture with motion detection in Bash

 This simple Bash script captures images from a webcam with motion detection support.
 I wanted to change some settings from the original, [laurent22/pmcam](https://github.com/jaclu/pmcam), and also add some new features such as video capture and the ability send notifications with [NTFY](https://ntfy.sh).
 Also borrowed some things from [jaclu/pmcam](https://github.com/jaclu/pmcam)